s417-lama/ppopp21-preemption-artifact/README.md

 ```

 After running the script, a plot file (`interrupt_plot.html`) will be output.
-You can see the plot in your browser by opening the file.
+You can see the plot by opening the file in your browser.

 You may need to modify `THREADS` variable in `preemption_benchmarks/measure_jobs/timer_measure.bash` to match your machine configuration.
 To get more reliable result, set 10 to `N` in the script.